vcavallo/impostor_roster/README.md

 ## Initializing

+- Until I skip recaptcha on develop, you'll need to get a reCAPTCHA account and add `localhost` to the list of domains in the account. (https://www.google.com/recaptcha).
+Get the keys from there for the step below.
 - This app uses [dotenv](https://github.com/bkeepers/dotenv) to manage secrets.
   You'll need to create a `.env` file at the project root and define a secret key there (`rake secret` is your friend) like this: